fvanzani/soisy-magento-openmage/README.md

 #### Manage oders

-Once the customer place the order the store manager can see some information inside status comments. here the store manager could see the *soisy token* used to map the magento order with Soisy order.
+Once the customer place the order the store manager can see some information inside status comments. here the store manager could see the *soisy token* used to map the magento order with PagoLight order.

 ![Order status comments](assets/order_status_comments.png)